mapninja/Earthsys144/week07/00_OPTIONAL_making_and_serving_map_tiles_with_qgis.md

 # OPTIONAL - Making and Serving Map Tiles with QGIS

-> **Draft status:** This page has been migrated from the older course materials and is not yet finalized for the current version of the lab guide.
-The workflow, screenshots, and submission instructions should be reviewed before assigning it.

 ## Overview

 In this exercise, you will create your own **XYZ tile service** using QGIS.
 You will begin with a georeferenced raster image, style it for web display, export it into a folder of map tiles, and optionally publish those tiles with GitHub Pages.